Kyle O'Reilly: All Elite Wrestling (2021–present)

+The Elite; injury (2021–2023)

-On December 22, 2021, O'Reilly made his debut for All Elite Wrestling (AEW) at the special Holiday Bash episode of Dynamite, attacking Orange Cassidy during his match with Adam Cole, allowing Cole to win, thus establishing himself as a heel, and after the match, O'Reilly reunited with Cole and Bobby Fish.
+On December 22, 2021, O'Reilly made his debut for All Elite Wrestling (AEW) at the special Holiday Bash episode of Dynamite, attacking Orange Cassidy during his match with Adam Cole, allowing Cole to win and joining The Elite, thus establishing himself as a heel, and after the match, O'Reilly reunited with Cole and Bobby Fish.
 They then formed the Undisputed Elite with the Young Bucks.
 On the February 23, 2022 episode of Dynamite, reDRagon (O'Reilly and Fish) would win a 10-team battle royal to become a place in the Triple Threat match for the AEW Tag Team Championship at AEW Revolution after O’Reilly eliminated Matt Jackson.
 ReDRagon would lose the match.
-On May 23, 2022, O'Reilly made public that he had signed a five year deal with AEW.
+On May 23, 2022, O'Reilly made public that he had signed a five-year deal with AEW.
 In May 2022, O'Reilly competed in the Owen Hart Foundation Men's Tournament until he was eliminated by Samoa Joe in a semifinal match which took place on Dynamite on May 25.
-On the June 8th episode of Dynamite, O'Reilly won a Casino Battle Royal to face Jon Moxley, in the show's main event to advance to AEW×NJPW: Forbidden Door for a chance to win the interim AEW World Heavyweight Championship, however he lost to Moxley.
-On the August 3rd episode of AEW Dynamite Adam Cole and ReDragon turned on the Young Bucks.
+At Double or Nothing O'Reilly defeated Darby Allin.
+On the June 8 episode of Dynamite, O'Reilly won a Casino Battle Royal to face Jon Moxley, in the show's main event to advance to AEW×NJPW: Forbidden Door for a chance to win the interim AEW World Championship, however he lost to Moxley.
+During the match, O'Reilly injured his neck.
+It was later announced that O'Reilly had undergone neck fusion surgery.
+In January 2023, it was reported that O'Reilly would be out longer than anticipated due to a post-surgical issue.